 It's tempting to assume the law was one of those holdovers from either Prohibition or the 19th century, when several states legislated to protect Sundays and Christmas Day for church attendance, but Michigan's current ban (aka "Blue Law") was enacted in 1998 and has been amended several times since then with no leeway at all regarding Christmas.

 The state finally saw the light with the 2010 Amendment and the alcohol ban on Sunday mornings and Christmas was lifted, at least for the most part.
-These days, Sunday is treated like any other day during the week (with the only ban regarding alcohol sales from 2 to 7 a.m.), and you're good to go all day on Christmas Eve and the afternoon of Christmas Day, that is if your community hasn't opted out of the looser time restrictions.
+Now, Sunday is treated like any other day during the week (with the only ban regarding alcohol sales from 2 a.m. to 7 a.m.).
+You're also good to go all day on Christmas Eve and the afternoon of Christmas Day.
+That is if your community hasn't opted out of the looser time restrictions.

 Exceptions to Michigan's Blue Law

 - Oakland County: Leonard Village and Royal Oak Township

 - Washtenaw County: Freedom Township